linode/docs/docs/applications/remote-desktop/using-vnc-to-operate-a-desktop-on-ubuntu-16-04.md

         @reboot /usr/bin/vncserver :1
         ~~~

 3. Save and exit the file.
-Test by rebooting your Linode and attempting to connect to the VNC server.
+You can test by rebooting your Linode and attempting to connect to the VNC server.